asaadsaad/MWA-homework11-angular01/README.md

 * State change
 * Unmounting the component
 ## Coding Practice Exercise
-Within the AppModule: you would create two components `one` and `two` and pass an object from the first component to the second component through the parent `AppComponent`.
+Within the AppModule, create two components `one` and `two`, your task is to pass an object from the first component to the second component through the parent `AppComponent`.